dirtdog792/City-Skyline/README.md

 Give the new buildings width and height properties of: 10% and 50% for .bb2, 10% and 55% for .bb3, and 11% and 58% for .bb4.
 You will be using almost all percent based units and some flexbox for this project, so everything will be completely responsive.
 Step 20
 The buildings are currently stacked on top of each other.
 Align the buildings by turning the .background-buildings element into a flexbox parent.
 Use the align-items and justify-content properties to evenly space the buildings across the bottom of the element.
+Step 21
+The buildings are too spaced out.
+Squeeze them together by adding two empty div elements to the top of the .background-buildings element, two more at the bottom of it, and one more in between .bb3 and .bb4.
+These will be added as evenly-spaced elements across the container, effectively moving the buildings closer to the center.
+Step 22
+Create a new variable below your --building-color1 variable.
+Name your new variable --building-color2 and give it a value of #66cc99.
+Then set it as the background-color of .bb2.
+Step 23
+That didn't work.
+You should add a fallback value to a variable by putting it as the second value of where you use the variable like this: var(--variable-name, fallback-value).
+The property will use the fallback value when there's a problem with the variable.
+Add a fallback value of green to the background-color of .bb2.
+Step 24
+Create a new variable below the other ones named --building-color3 and give it a value of #cc6699.
+Then use it as the background-color of the .bb3 class and give it a fallback value of pink.
+Step 25
+That didn't work, because the variables you declared in .bb1 do not cascade to the .bb2 and .bb3 sibling elements.
+That's just how CSS works.
+Because of this, variables are often declared in the :root selector.
+This is the highest level selector in CSS; putting your variables there will make them usable everywhere.
+Add the :root selector to the top of your stylesheet, and move all your variable declarations there.
+Step 26
+Now that you've worked the bugs out and the buildings are the right colors, you can remove the fallback values in the two places they were used.
+Go ahead and do that now.
+Step 27
+Create another variable named --building-color4 and give it a value of #538cc6.
+Make sure it's in the :root selector this time.
+Then use it to fill in the last building.
+Step 28
+The background buildings are starting to look pretty good.
+Create a new div below the .background-buildings element and give it a class of foreground-buildings.
+This will be another container for more buildings.
+Step 29
+You want the .foreground-buildings container to sit directly on top of the .background-buildings element.
+Give it a width and height of 100%, set the position to absolute, and the top to 0.
+This will make it the same size as the body and move the start of it to the top left corner.
+Step 30
+Nest six div elements within .foreground-buildings and give them the classes of fb1 through fb6 in that order. "fb" stands for "foreground building".
+These will be six more buildings for the foreground.
+Step 31
+Give the six new elements these width and height values: 10% and 60% to .fb1, 10% and 40% to .fb2, 10% and 35% to .fb3, 8% and 45% to .fb4, 10% and 33% to .fb5, and 9% and 38% to .fb6.
+Step 32
+Add the same display, align-items, and justify-content properties and values to .foreground-buildings that you used on .background-buildings.
+Again, this will use Flexbox to evenly space the buildings across the bottom of their container.
+Step 33
+You should optimize your code.
+Move the position and top properties and values from .foreground-buildings to .background-buildings.
+Then select both .background-buildings and .foreground-buildings there, effectively applying those styles to both of the elements.
+You can use a comma (,) to separate selectors like this: selector1, selector2.
+Step 34
+Now that you did that, you can delete the old .foreground-buildings declaration and all of its properties since they aren't needed anymore.
+Step 35
+The skyline is coming together.
+Fill in the background-color property of the foreground buildings.
+Use your --building-color1 variable to fill in .fb3 and .fb4, --building-color2 for .fb5, --building-color3 for .fb2 and .fb6, and --building-color4 for .fb1.
+Step 36
+Squeeze the buildings together again by adding two empty div elements within both the top and bottom of the .foreground-buildings element, and one more in between .fb2 and .fb3.
+Step 37
+Move the position of .fb4 relative to where it is now by adding a position of relative and left of 10% to it.
+Do the same for .fb5 but use right instead of left.
+This will cover up the remaining white space in between the buildings.
+Step 38
+Your code is starting to get quite long.
+Add a comment above the .fb1 class that says FOREGROUND BUILDINGS - "fb" stands for "foreground building" to help people understand your code.
+Above the .bb1 class add another comment that says BACKGROUND BUILDINGS - "bb" stands for "background building".
+If you don't remember, comments in CSS look like this: /* Comment here */.